urigoren/nre/README.md

 # Nice Regular Expressions

-A simple wrapper around the `re` module that supports reuse of patterns.
+A simple wrapper around the `re` module that supports multiple patterns, and reuse of patterns.

+## Installation

+    pip install nre

+## Usage

     import nre
     patterns = nre.from_string(r'''